Seed Grant Program

 • Funded investigators commit to submitting an End of Year Report (see below).

-• Funded investigators agree to notify the Associate Dean of Research of articles, chapters, proposal, or other deliverables produced with the aid of college support.
+• Funded investigators agree to notify the Associate Dean of Research of project deliverables and to provide copies of articles, chapters, or other scholarly outputs supported by the award, including any publicity materials, press clippings, or reviews.

-• Funded investigators agree to have research summarized in an RCHSS publication, if requested.
+• Funded investigators agree to have research summarized in a Radow College publication, if requested.

 • Funded investigators agree to participate in follow-on activities such as present their research at a seminar, workshop, or other event and/or serving as a reviewer, if requested.

-• Funded investigators commit to acknowledge RCHSS support in any papers and publication ensuing from the research.
+• Funded investigators commit to acknowledge Radow College support in any papers and publication ensuing from the research.

 • An “End of Year” report is due by June 30, 2025.

-• The report should be completed using the appropriate template and follow the directions found thereupon.
+• The report should be completed using the template distributed through InfoReady.

 • The report shall include proof of proposal submission to an extramural funding agency.
 If the investigator has not submitted a grant proposal by the report date, the investigator should provide a clear timeline for submission.

 • A project cannot be “closed” until the report has been received.
-An investigator with an “open” project is not eligible for additional RCHSS research funding.
+An investigator with an “open” project is not eligible for additional Radow College research funding.

 Evaluation Rubric

-The RCHSS grant application scoring system uses a 5-point scale (Excellent, Very Good, Good, Fair, Poor).
+The Radow College grant application scoring system uses the NSF’s 5-point scale.
 The entire scale should be considered for each criterion.
 The Summary Assessment should reflect the reviewer’s overall evaluation of the proposal (i.e., not a numerical average of individual criterion scores).
 A score of “3” represents a “good” application.

 • Aims & Objectives